 Gate Valves are used to completely shut off or provide full flow in a pipeline.
 The valve opens by lifting a barrier in the path of the fluid and allowing unobstructed flow when the gate is fully open.
-In this article, you will learn about the different types of globe valves, common applications, and repair and maintenance methods.
+In this article, you will learn about the different types of gate valves, common applications, and repair and maintenance methods.

 Gate valves are comprised of a seat, disc, spindles, a gland, and an actuator that controls the valve.
 The disc moves in and out of the flow path when actuated.